 One in six people who receive treatment at the hospital needs emergency treatment again within two weeks.
 Asthma attacks are not normal and you should not tolerate them.

 Asthma Canada’s Asthma Attack toolkit guides you through symptoms of an asthma attack, what to do in an asthma attack, and what steps to take after the attack to protect your health.

 An Asthma Action Plan is a strategy that you can use to identify when your asthma may be flaring up and how to manage your asthma when it gets out of control.
 Studies have shown that having a written agreement with your healthcare provider helps you manage your asthma at home.
 Take this sample action plan with you to your next appointment to start a discussion.

-EDiscusses allergies, the allergic and non-allergic triggers and steps that can be taken to improve asthma control.
-It includes a checklist to use when planning changes to the home environment and a sample symptom journal/diary.
+Asthma Canada’s Breathe Easy booklet series: Allergies covers allergic triggers and non-allergic triggers, steps that can be taken to improve asthma control, and a checklist to use when planning changes to a home environment.

 An Asthma Action Plan is a strategy that you can use to identify when your asthma may be flaring up and how to manage your asthma when it gets out of control.
 Studies have shown that having a written agreement with your doctor helps you manage your asthma at home.
 Print a copy and take with you when you see your healthcare provider so you can fill it out together.

 A handbook which will help guide you through complex healthcare systems and learn about the people who can help you control your asthma.

 Having asthma doesn’t mean you shouldn’t be living a healthy and active lifestyle.
 Learn tips and strategies for better asthma control to ensure you practice safe exercise and physical activity.